Falcon Heavy test flight: Final stage

-The second stage fired three times before placing the dummy payload in a heliocentric orbit, with an aphelion of 1.66 AU, beyond Mars.
+After reaching a parking orbit, the second stage fired again to place the dummy payload in an elliptical orbit around Earth, then fired once again to place it into a heliocentric orbit, with an aphelion of 1.66 AU, beyond Mars.
 The payload has an orbital period of 1.53 years.
-The first four hours of the flight were streamed live on YouTube.
+A four hour live stream of the flight was posted on YouTube, beginning just under one hour after liftoff.
 The last image released to the public was taken after the second stage finished burning all of its fuel, and showed Starman leaving Earth behind.
 Batteries were expected to last about 12 hours.
 NASA added the second stage to its database for tracking Solar System objects, and it is not expected to make any close encounters with Earth before 2091.